Instrument Building at AMC

 Beginners Welcome

-There is also a Materials Fee of $500in addition to regular Camp tuition for ʻukulele building.
+There is a Materials Fee of $400 in addition to regular Camp tuition for ʻukulele building.